glibenko/react_node_chat/README.md

-### React template
+### React - Node chat on socket

-This is a template to build a scalable react web application using:
+This app shows us how to use socket and use:
 * React
 * Express
 * Webpack